 Ford has decided to keep things simple, giving the Kuga the same interior as the Fiesta, Focus and other models.
 A Peugeot 3008 certainly has more design flair inside, but the Kuga’s interior is simple and intuitive, whether you’re familiar with Ford interiors or not.
 Besides, the cabin design is a marked improvement over the old Kuga, which was really showing its age having been around since 2012.

-An eight-inch touchscreen sits on top of the dashboard, with redesigned graphics to bring it up to date.
+An eight-inch touchscreen sits on top of the dashboard, plus a 12.3-inch digital dial display on Titanium models and above.
 Beneath that is a panel for audio controls, the air vents and the heating controls, with a few extra buttons each side of the gearlever.
-Despite being quite a high-spec model, our test car had a surprising number of blank buttons.

 The material quality is good in the places where you’ll touch, but there are cheaper, scratchier materials lower down.
 It all feels well-built, though, so it should stand up to years of family life.

 Ford’s SYNC 3 infotainment system is fitted as standard and provides plenty of connectivity.
 It includes both Apple CarPlay and Android Auto, allowing your phone’s apps to be displayed on the screen, plus DAB radio and Bluetooth.
 Voice control is also part of the package, so you can access the screen’s functions without taking your hands off the wheel or eyes off the road.